oneminch/minch.dev/content/blog/Nuxt Content with Remote Markdown.md

 published_on: "2024-04-15"
 ---

-This article discusses how to get started with Nuxt Content to create a minimal blog, and how to work with remote Markdown files..
+This article discusses how to get started with Nuxt Content to create a minimal blog, and how to work with remote Markdown files.

 The first section goes over how to set up a project with Nuxt Content, and the second cover working with Markdown files.
 If you are already familiar with the setup steps, feel free to skip the first section.